 This study was conducted with an online questionnaire, which was completed by 301 college students.
 A student’s degree of mobile phone addiction was measured with the Chinese iteration of the Mobile Phone Addiction Tendency Scale (MPATS), where higher scores indicate more intense addiction.
 The Chinese iteration of the Social Phobia Inventory (SPIN) was used to measure social anxiety, and higher scores indicate higher levels of social anxiety.
 Physical activity levels were measured with the Physical Activity Rating Scale (PARS-3) and insomnia by the Insomnia Severity Index where, similarly in both, higher scores indicate higher levels of activity and more severe insomnia.

 The self-reports indicated that more physical activity could reduce both feelings of social anxiety as well as feelings of addiction to one’s mobile phone.
-This moderating role of physical activity on the relationship between insomnia and mobile phone addiction was found to be significant (< .05).
+This moderating role of physical activity on the relationship between insomnia and mobile phone addiction was found to be significant (P < .05).
 The authors went on to comment that physical activity has previously demonstrated to be beneficial for the management of stress and loneliness, and can improve one’s mental health.
 The authors’ findings were consistent with prior reports in this area.

 “But it is worth noting that social anxiety could only partially account for the relationship between mobile phone addiction and insomnia; thus other key latent indicators, such as interpersonal distress, should also considered when examining the mediation role between them afterwards,” they added.